-Clinical components of this course will contain acute care clinical experience and may contain skills laboratory and simulation experience.
-Clinical placements may be changed at any time based on the last-minute modification or cancellation by the facilities.
+Clinical components of this course will be split between skills laboratory, simulation experience, and clinical experience at long-term facilities.
+Due to COVID19 pandemic, the clinical placements may be changed at any time based on the last-minute modification or cancellation by the facilities.